 Sew the sleeve tube closed, good sides facing in, and fold over your seam to hide raw edges and zigzag or straight stitch it - or you can use a serger.
 Pin the sleeve to the coat, good sides facing in, lining up the sleeve seam with the side seam of the coat.
 Finish that seam the same way (though try it on first just in case).
 Then sew the arm drape onto the end of the sleeve with the opening centered on the hollow of the elbow.

 Attach hook and eyes to the inside of your front closure, and keep them no more than an inch apart to prevent the fabric from creating gaps or bulges.
 If you like you can sew decorative buttons on top of the hooks, or you could use rope knots and loops as buttons.
 It's really up to you.
 Unless you're going to a Historically Accurate 1870's Ghawazee Costume Convention, the only thing that really matters is that you like it.

 Here's a picture of my teacher Alexia (center) and my troupe mates Jen and Donna in their new Ghawazee coats.

-Here is a video of me in my Ghawazee coat with my husband Sean in his 16th Century Ottoman Turkish Caftan (which I made him for Pennsic).
+Here is a video of me in my Ghawazee coat with Sean in his 16th Century Ottoman Turkish Caftan (which I made him for Pennsic).
 We're doing an Egyptian cane dance called the Tahtib, which is a martial art and dance performed by shepherds (not Ghawazee), and we're dancing to a song called Rumelaj (Macedonian Romani Folk Song), so it's a bit of a smorgishboard.